Netflix-Skunkworks/s3-flash-bootloader/README.md

 # Prerequisites

 * The existing system must have [GRUB][GRUB] installed
-* The existing system cannot be running on a `PV` Virtualized AMI.
+* The existing system cannot be running on a `PV` virtualized server
-* Enough memory to store the compressed OS image.
+* There must be enough RAM to store the compressed OS image, with some to spare for the bootloader

 [GRUB]: https://www.gnu.org/software/grub/